-Asian shares inch ahead while Turkish lira takes a dive
+China shares hit 21-month top; Turkish lira takes a dive

 Minutes of the Federal Reserve's last meeting are due on Wednesday and may well show enough support for a move by year end.
 A host of Fed speeches are also due this week.

-The euro was a fraction firmer at $1.1741, perhaps aided by TV pictures of hundreds of thousands of people in Catalonia's capital Barcelona demonstrating against moves to declare independence from Spain.
+The euro was a fraction firmer at $1.1741, aided by TV pictures of hundreds of thousands of people in Catalonia's capital Barcelona demonstrating against moves to declare independence from Spain.

 Catalan leader Carles Puigdemont is expected to address the region's parliament on Tuesday, when he could unilaterally declare independence.